FrozenNode/Laravel-Administrator/src/docs/relationship-columns.md

 <a name="more-complex-selects"></a>
 ## More Complex Selects

-If want to show data from a `has_many` or `has_many_and_belongs_to` relationship, you may want to provide a grouping function in your `select` statement.
+If want to show data from a `hasMany` or `belongsToMany` relationship, you may want to provide a grouping function in your `select` statement.
 If you have a `Director` model and you want to count the number of films he's been involved in, you could do something like this:

 	'num_films' => array(
 		'title' => '# Films',